pmvs2022/labrabota11-gr13a-neutron-volodar-a-k-a-buba/README.md

   - Andriod application, that allows user to participate in different quizes.
   - This app uses ***opentdb.com*** open API to get questions.
   - App uses SharedPreferences to store quizes results and display the best one.
-  - App constists of multiple views, created by Jetpack Compose.
+  - App constists of multiple views and fragments.

 # Installation